 With this, the squad of vigilantes, which involves people from all walks of life, with all kinds of special talents that are assets for their team, set out to make the world a better place.
 With a brief introduction of all the characters, the film then plunges into its main storyline where it reflects on the barbaric rule of a leader who ruthlessly watches his entire nation crumble.

 The squad of vigilantes formulates a grand plan through which they’ll be able to overthrow his vicious rule.
-With this, they set-in-motion a huge coup against his rule by hacking into his country and try to replace him with his noble brother.
+With this, they set in motion a huge coup against his rule by hacking into his country and trying to replace him with his noble brother.
 However, not everything goes as planned, and they’re forced to improvise at each level of their mission.

 The Ending

 Overthrowing an entire government is, of course, no cinch.
-So to pull this off the squad creates a rough plan in which they first intend to destroy the core foundation of President’s Rovach’s rule by killing his Generals.
+So, to pull this off, the squad creates a rough plan in which they first intend to destroy the core foundation of President Rovach’s rule by killing his Generals.
 As expected, once the team is able to knock out his three Generals, his control over his men begins to shudder.
-With this, the protagonists set out to execute the second stage of their mission, which involves abduction Rovach’s brother.
-There is a scene in the film in which, through Two’s backstory, it is revealed that Rovach’s brother, Murat, was once abducted by the CIA but he was never seen again after that.
+With this, the protagonists set out to execute the second stage of their mission, which involves the abduction of Rovach’s brother.
+There is a scene in the film in which, through Two’s backstory, it is revealed that Rovach’s brother, Murat, was once abducted by the CIA, but he was never seen again after that.
 Turns out that Rovach has kept him under house arrest so that no one can use him to overthrow his rule.

 The heroes infiltrate the place where Murat is kept hidden from the world, and after an epic showdown with the bad guys, they are able to kidnap him.
 This finally brings them to the final step of their plan—convince Murat that he needs to start a revolution against his brother and execute the President.
 However, since the President holds so much power, this part of their overarching scheme turns out to be really complex.
 To initiate a revolution in the entire nation, the team first hacks into the state-run television and features Murat.